calebsylvest/breadbox/README.md

 	- Any other custom changes
 4. Add email newsletter info.
 I prefer and use MailChimp, so the email form skeleton is straight from MailChimp.
 Simply add your unique list code to the `form` action to properly setup the signup field.
 5. Add Google Analytics.
 Cause if there ain't analytics, then it didn't happen!
+6. Launch into the real world.

+## What Next?

+Well, that's for you to decide.
+I hope Breadbox is a useful tool for you, or at least a jumping off point to assist in research.
+Feel free to [log an issue](https://github.com/calebsylvest/breadbox/issues) or [create a pull request](https://github.com/calebsylvest/breadbox/pulls) or shoot me a [tweet](https://twitter.com/calebsylvest)!